smarthomeNG/plugins/onewire/_pv_1_4_0/README.md

   because of the increased power consumption.
 * 'io_wait' = timeperiod between two requests of 1-wire I/O chip.
 Default 5 seconds.
 * 'button_wait' = timeperiod between two requests of ibutton-busmaster.
 Default 0.5 seconds.
-* 'use_ow_alias' = in case that use_ow_aliases is set to True, the ow_addr won't be signaled as error if the format xx.yyyyyyyyyyyy won't be matched

 ### Item config